 Besides her work with Cultivate!, Janneke is a part-time food policy advisor at Wageningen municipality, where she supports a regional network of food producers and citizens, and organizes for access to healthy food.
 She is also an active member of the agroecology platform of the Netherlands.
 Janneke serves on the Board of Forest Peoples Programme and on the Professional Field Committee for the Master of Organic Agriculture at Wageningen University.
 Previously, Janneke worked with Friends of the Earth International, ILEIA and Action Aid.

-Janneke holds an MSc in International Relations at the University of Groningen (the Netherlands) and has spent considerable time in Africa and Latin America.
-Janneke speaks English, Spanish, Dutch, French and some German.
+Janneke holds an MSc in International Relations at the University of Groningen (the Netherlands) and speaks English, Dutch, Spanish, French and German.